The Greenhouse Effect

 Within the first layer of the atmosphere where the flux of photons is of high intensity and the density of GHGMs is high, GHGMs will have many successful absorption encounters nearly, but not quite, balanced by emissions.

-The two processes: absorption and emission, occur simultaneously so it appears to an observer that the photons have, largely, ‘passed through’ the atmospheric layer leaving some of the heat in the atmospheric layer.
+The two processes: absorption and emission, occur simultaneously so it appears to an observer that the photons have, largely, ‘passed through’ the atmospheric layer with only a few being absorbed to heat the atmospheric layer.

 This is the ‘Greenhouse Effect’.